 Average duration: 1 to 2 nights

 This is one of the most recommended routes for beginners.
-You can come prepared with a rental canoe or grab a canoe from the Canoe Lake Portage Store, and put in at Smoke Lake, across the highway.
+You can grab a canoe from the Canoe Lake Portage Store, and put in at Smoke Lake, across the highway.
 Keep in mind that because this is one of the more popular places to embark on a paddling trip, the area is usually quite busy.
 If you want to avoid the crowds, you’re best to pick a different route, but if you’re just looking to get your paddles wet and test your mettle, this is a great place to do so.
 Many people complete this route in less than two days, but if you want to meander and relax a bit, give yourself more time.

 Access point: #4